nickjoven/phase-1-project-Lari-Nick/README.md

 - a heading/div element with a subreddit name
 - a heading/div element a thread title
 - a heading/div element with a number of upvotes
-- a paragraph/div element with the post text (if applicable)

-The number of threads displayed will be 10 by default, but the form should allow the user to select 10-25-50 posts to display

-STRETCH FEATURES:

-- Dark mode
-- Allow media playback
-- Allow user to expand images to larger size
-- Allow user to expand text from a thread if it exceeds a number of characters

 NOTES ON THE DATABASE: